three persons sitting on chair beside table

 Lastly, being employed comes with a range of benefits that freelancers may not have access to, such as sick pay, maternity / paternity leave, holiday pay, pensions, and various other protections.
 It’s easy to overlook these advantages when everything is going smoothly, but it’s crucial to consider the long-term implications and seek out work opportunities that offer a safety net in case circumstances become more challenging.
 Planning ahead and securing employment that provides such protections can prove to be invaluable in the face of potential difficulties.

-Hiring Coople’s flexible workers combines the best of both worlds: strong compliance and high flexibility
+Hiring Coople’s flexible workers: strong compliance, high flexibility